GregRos/parjs/README.md

 ## User State
 User state is a powerful feature that can be used when parsing complex languages, such as mathematical expressions with operator precedence and languages like XML where you need to match up an end tag to a start tag.

 Basically, when you invoke the `.parse(str)` method, a unique, mutable user state object is created that is propagated throughout the parsing process.
 Every parser can read and edit the current parser user state.
-Built-in parsers aren't allowed to use the user state directly, so the only information in it will be what you put inside it.
+Built-in parsers aren't allowed to use the user state directly (they can do other things), so the only information in it will be what you put inside it.

 The `.parse` method accepts an additional parameter `initialState` that contains properties and methods that are merged with the user state: